jhui/jhui.github.io/_posts/2017-03-12-TensorBoard-visualize-your-learning.markdown

 ```

 ### Logging and monitoring
+TensorFlow also provide some pre-built monitoring to be used.
 The code for monitoring is pretty simple and focus on the *validation_metrics* and *validation_monitor* below:
 ```python
 """Model training for Iris data set using Validation Monitor."""